Claire Martin, OBE

 In August 2011 Claire recorded with legendary jazz pianist Kenny Barron and an all-star American line up for her fifteenth album for Linn Records.
 Too Much in Love to Care received 5-star reviews and prompted the US magazine Jazz Journal to state that she is “one of the finest jazz singers in the world today”.
 This album went on to win the ‘Best New Recording’ award at the 2012 British Jazz Awards.
 2013 was spent touring the new material in the UK and Europe and embarking on a new show The Two of Us with conductor John Wilson, Joe Stilgoe, Mark McGann and the Royal Liverpool Philharmonic, celebrating the music of Paul McCartney and John Lennon.

 In 2014 Claire embarked on a new and unique musical adventure with the Brighton based Montpellier Cello Quartet.
 With new arrangements especially written for her by Sir Richard Rodney Bennett, Mark Anthony Turnage and Django Bates, this new chamber jazz ensemble toured the UK promote a new album on Linn Records called Time and Place.
 The album was warmly received and Clive Davis of The Times cited Claire as “our finest jazz singer”.

-Claire Martin lives in Brighton with her husband and daughter.
+Claire Martin lives in Brighton.